-During the third and fourth quarters of 2020 the Group traded strongly despite the interruptions caused by varying levels of temporary restrictions imposed by the governments of the countries in which we operate.
+During 2021 the Group traded strongly despite the interruptions caused by varying levels of temporary restrictions imposed by the governments of the countries in which we operate.
 This reflects the essential nature of the services we provide.
-Temporary restrictions are still in place across Europe and are subject to change at short notice.
-However, at the date of this report we have almost a full service force in the field and have experienced a strong start to 2021.
-The experience of 2020 shows the resilience of our business.
+At the date of this report we have a full service force in the field and have experienced a strong start to 2022.
+The experience of 2021 shows the resilience of our business.